CSE210Team-06/cse210-tinyfoot-06/admin/warmup-retro.md

 ## Plan to improve

+Do a full assigment read-through in-person as a team.
+Do the submission prep as a team.

 Need to settle on a regular in-person meeting time.

--Thursdays after class.
-First meeting at Mission Brewery -First meeting will be hammering out details of code development process -How and when code reivews are done
+- Thursdays after class.
+First meeting at Mission Brewery
+- First meeting will be hammering out details of code development process
+- How and when code reivews are done
--Syntax conventions
+- Syntax conventions
--How sub-teams update each other
+- How sub-teams update each other
--etc.
+- etc.